ethus3h/personal/work/Fall 2018/NMD498/Assignment 6/2018m10d22a23-Assignment 6: Text-Based Proposal.md

 # General approach

-This project should aim to systematically support the libre development and distribution as best as possible of the full set of knowledge and resources needed to support humans' standard of living, and to ensure the availability of communities managed in the long-term interest of their constituents, humanity, and the environment.
-The communities should attempt to provide a consistent and complete experience to the people who are part of them, without depending on support from external infrastructure, technology, or government.
-Relying on external support increases fragility.
+This project should aim to systematically support the libre development and distribution as best as possible of an innovative information technology environment.

-This is a multifaceted project to develop a scalable environment for building an effective, just, and efficient society; consequently, it is quite broad in scope.
-To organize the broad scope of this project, it is currently divided into four primary areas of work:
-- A specification of principles and methods on which the project is based
-- A community and a non-profit organization to manage and implement the project
-- An information technology environment
-- A library of knowledge and great cultural works

 ## Current project status

-"Ember" is the current name of this project.
+"Ember Information Technology Environment" is the current name of this project.

 The primary components comprising the project are currently unfinished, but a variety of software maintained to facilitate the development of the project is available.

+A preliminary implementation of the document formats proposed herein is under development.

-The main output of the project so far has been the successful development of two well-tested, partially completed software applications that are currently used to facilitate the further development of the project.
+The main functional output of the project so far has been the successful development of two well-tested, partially completed software applications that are currently used to facilitate the further development of the project.
 The first of these is a static Web site generator, which is used to build the project's Web site (it includes working features for theming using CSS, with some included themes, automatic blog pagination, and discography Web site generation for musicians).
 The second of these is a suite of tools for working with file version tracking, document archiving, and data storage and distribution.
 It is currently in use for storing and managing the more than eleven million files and forty version control repositories used now for the project, as well as the structured archiving of more than eighteen million additional documents outside of the project.

-Other parts of the project are also begun.
-(The technical specifications and other data produced so far for the project are not included in this proposal document.)

 # Expected outcomes

 - Completed, stable software environment used for developing the project
-- Project objectives completed
-  - Support and ongoing development of the project's intellectual deliverables, all of which (with the exceptions of parts 2 and 3 of the library) should be libre-licensed
     - Specifications
-      - Philosophy and rationale
-      - Community
-      - Technology and engineering
-      - Goods and services
     - Information technology environment software implementation
-    - Library of knowledge and great cultural works
-  - A self-sustaining financially, technologically, and resource-independent community and a non-profit organization to manage and implement the project, and to serve as a model for other communities using this strategy
-    - Managed, geographically-redundant computing infrastructure and data archiving
-  - Distribution of the knowledge assets, allowing a decentralized network of communities using these specifications
-    - Ideally, the entirety of the knowledge assets (perhaps excluding section 3 of the library) would be available in a wristband storage format, or something similar, ensuring that every person carries the entirety of the contents of the project with them, essentially becoming human backups of the data, and with any single person having the knowledge necessary to recreate the entire project and all its technology if they want.
-Printed books should also be available and distributed to libraries.
     - The cloud computing infrastructure should use a decentralized, asynchronously resolving append-only data store, similar to blockchains, to ensure the preservation and longevity of data stored using it as best as possible.

 # Tasks list